ex-tc/SQL-2017-RLS-DEMO/README.md

 # SQL-2017-RLS-DEMO
 Row level security demo for SQL Server 2017

-This is a Demo Repo based on the above following youtube video: https://youtu.be/gkstHFlXvb8
+This is a Demo Repo based on the following youtube video: https://youtu.be/gkstHFlXvb8